-U.S. Tax Information for Overseas Americans
+U.S. Tax Information for U.S. Citizens Overseas

 Contacting the IRS

-Instead, the Individual Taxpayer Identification Number (ITIN) was created for use as a tax reporting number for those taxpayers who do not qualify for Social Security Numbers.
+The Individual Taxpayer Identification Number (ITIN) was created for use as a tax reporting number for those taxpayers who do not qualify for Social Security Numbers.
 ITINs are for tax purposes only.
 The numbers are not valid as personal identification, and do not imply or in any way provide legal status in the U.S. or entitle holders to work in the U.S.

 How to Apply for an ITIN

 In this ploy, unsuspecting consumers receive an e-mail, claiming they are under investigation for tax fraud and are subject to prosecution.
-The e-mail informs recipients they can "help" the investigation by providing "real" information and directs them to an official-looking web site, deptreas.org/irs/7634//, where detailed personal information must be provided to dispute the charge.
+The e-mail informs recipients they can "help" the investigation by providing "real" information and directs them to an official-looking web site, where detailed personal information must be provided to dispute a charge.

 Taxpayers who believe they have received suspect communication are encouraged to contact TIGTA.
-Additional information on identity theft and other fraud may be found on the following web sites: FTC's Identity Theft Site and TIGTA.
+Additional information on identity theft and other fraud may be found at the following web sites: FTC's Identity Theft Site and TIGTA.